Skip to content

 Conditional Statements

-Well, you can't write a program without if/else, right?
-If a program only ever executed in a straight line from top to bottom, it would be no different from a machine that just repeats things.
+Let's be honest, you can't write programs without if/else, right?
+If a program just executes a single straight line from start to finish, it's no different from a machine that just repeats itself.
 Real-world programs need to make decisions—"Did the user enter a negative number?
-Then show an error."
+Show an error."
 "Is the sensor reading above the threshold?
-Then trigger an alarm."
-Conditional statements are the mechanism that gives programs this ability to "make decisions."
+Trigger an alarm."
+Conditional statements are the mechanism that gives programs the ability to "make decisions."

-In this chapter, we will go through C++ conditional statements from start to finish: if/else, switch, the ternary operator, and the C++17 if and switch with initializers (if).
-They may look simple on the surface, but they hide quite a few easy-to-fall-into traps.
-Issues like confusing assignment with comparison and switch fall-through are high-frequency bug sources in real-world projects.
+In this chapter, we will go through C++ conditional statements from top to bottom: if, if-else, the ternary operator, and the if/switch with initializers introduced in C++17.
+They may look simple on the surface, but they hide quite a few pitfalls, especially confusing assignment with comparison and switch fall-through issues.
+These are high-frequency sources of bugs in actual projects.

-The syntax of the if statement is very straightforward: put a conditional expression inside the parentheses, and if the condition is true (meaning it can be converted to true), the code block that follows is executed.
+The syntax of the if statement is very straightforward: put a conditional expression in parentheses.
+If the condition is true (i.e., can be converted to true), execute the following code block.

 #include <iostream>